StadGent/fractal_styleguide_gent-base/components/21-atoms/field-message/README.md

  identified and the error is described to the user in text.
  [See WCAG 2.0 success criterion 3.3.1. error identification](https://www.w3.org/TR/UNDERSTANDING-WCAG20/minimize-error-identified.html)
 * The field that causes an error message has the aria-invalid=true attribute.

+## Usage in form validation

+For more information about the usage of field messages components in the context of a form and form validation, see the <a href="{{path './form.html'}}">form component documentation</a>.